esp-rs/book/src/installation/index.md

 ## `std` Development Requirements

-Regardless of the target architecture make sure you have the following required tools installed to build [`std`][rust-esp-book-overview-std] applications
+Regardless of the target architecture, make sure you have the following required tools installed to build [`std`][rust-esp-book-overview-std] applications:

 - [`python`][python-website-download]: Required by ESP-IDF
 - [`git`][git-website-download]: Required by ESP-IDF